Faculty Member Appointed to CSWE and BPD Leadership Positions

 Katrina Boone, director of Field Education at the FSU College of Social Work (FSUCSW), takes her higher education role in social work seriously.
 While her main focus is promoting field education as social work’s signature pedagogy, when opportunities arose to join committees to further shape social work education, she was eager to participate.

-Boone was appointed to the Task Force to Advance Anti-Racism Work Group for the Council on Social Work Education (CSWE) based on the recommendation of a colleague and leader of the work group, Dr. Tiffany Baffour.
-The workgroup is tasked with developing an action plan to enhance social work education by adopting anti-racism pedagogy and establishing anti-racism learning environments for social work students that facilitate inclusion and diversity.
+Boone was appointed to the Task Force to Advance Anti-Racism Work Group for the Council on Social Work Education (CSWE) based on the recommendation of a colleague and leader of the workgroup, Dr. Tiffany Baffour.
+The workgroup is tasked with developing an action plan to enhance social work education by adopting pedagogy and establishing learning environments for social work students that are accessible and welcoming for all.

-“Serving on the task force is an honor and excellent opportunity to make social work education stronger by beginning the critical work of enhancing anti-racism,” said Boone.
+“Serving on the task force is an honor and excellent opportunity to strengthen social work education,” said Boone.
 “Addressing this is vital to how social work educators prepare students to become professionals and meet the needs of the clients and communities they will serve.”
 She has also been involved with CSWE for a decade, including serving on the Council of Field Education since 2016.

 On top of these leadership positions, Boone was also appointed this fall as the Field Committee chair of the Association of Baccalaureate Social Work Program Directors, her first leadership role within the organization.
 “Field is an integral part of social work education and is the link between course content and integral into the practice world,” stressed Boone.